 The drawings above were done by people in the technical drawing office in Terezin concentration camp.
 The department existed so the Nazis could command them to draw what they wanted or needed for propaganda or other reasons but the Jews secretly drew pictures of what life was really like in the Jewish ghetto.
 One day the Nazis got wind of this and went to raid the office but somehow, the office got a tip off and managed to hide most of the drawings, which are now on display at Terezin.
 Sadly, as a consequence, everyone in the drawing office was sent on to Auschwitz, Sachsenhausen and other extermination camps and most didn’t make it.
 Most of the drawings on display are in black and white and paint a haunting picture of what life was like here.
 It is one of the only ways we can attempt to truly understand what went on at Terezin.

-I actually went to Prague as part of my #Take12Trips challenge for April and plan to write more about my five day break but I needed to write about Terezin concentration camp first, to continue the stories of those ill-fated people who lost their lives there, to put down on paper so to speak, my emotions and thoughts so I never forget this visit.
+I actually went to Prague as part of my #Take12Trips challenge for April and I needed to write about Terezin concentration camp, to continue the stories of those ill-fated people who lost their lives there, to put down on paper so to speak, my emotions and thoughts so I never forget this visit.

 We went to Terezin on a day trip with New Europe tours.
 It cost 900 Czech Koruna (about 30 GBP) for the day, including transport, entrance fees and a tour guide.
 This isn’t a sponsored post, I paid for the trip using my own money but I do recommend going with New Europe.
 We had a guide called Krystina who was extremely knowledgeable and I honestly do feel like you benefit from having a guide in Terezin as opposed to wandering around yourself.